 In general, let's say we want to find the partial fraction expansion of the quotient

 P(x) is of a smaller degree than

-Q(x) (if it weren't, we first need to pull the higher exponents out of the quotient; for details see the next section).
+Q(x) (if it weren't, we first need to pull the higher exponents out of the quotient; for details see ).
 Assume that

 Q(x) factorizes as: